andris9/jStorage/README.md

 If the browser doesn't support data caching, then no exceptions are raised - jStorage can still be used by the script but nothing is actually stored.

+## Tests

+See [tests/testrunner.html](http://tahvel.info/jStorage/tests/testrunner.html) for unit tests

+**NB!** - listenKeyChange and publish/subscribe tests tend to fail sometimes in Internet Explorer, which should be ok.

 ## Docs